jooby-project/jooby/md/mvc-routes.md

    }
 ```

-Jooby uses the method parameter name and bind that name to a request parameter.
-If you want explicit mapping and/or the request parameter isn't a valid Java identifier:
+Jooby uses the method parameter name and binds that name to a request parameter.
+If you want an explicit mapping and/or the request parameter isn't a valid Java identifier:

 ```java
    @GET